-You will suffer substantial immediate dilution in the net tangible book value of the common stock you purchase in this offering because the price per share of our common stock being offered hereby is substantially higher than the book value per share of our common stock.
-Based on the assumed public offering price of \$0.74 per share and assuming the sale of 20,000,000 shares in this offering, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$0.61 per share in the net tangible book value of the common stock.
-See "Dilution" on page S-10 for a more detailed discussion of the dilution you will incur in this offering.
+You will suffer substantial immediate dilution in the net tangible book value of the common stock you purchase in this offering because the price per share of our common stock used to calculate the offering price for shares to be issued in the offering is substantially higher than the book value per share of our common stock.
+Based on the offering price of \$0.5429 per share and the sale of 4,052,312 shares in this offering, shares of common stock purchased in this offering will suffer immediate and substantial dilution of \$0.4529 per share in the net tangible book value of the common stock.
+See "Dilution" on page S-10 for a more detailed discussion of the dilution related to this offering.